 A Holiday classic sure to make friends and family smile!

-You might be inclined to ask me, "So Megan, are you ever going to get back to making normal foods?
+You might be inclined to ask me, "So Megan, are you ever going to get back to making normal food?
 You know, things that don't contain a ton of sugar?"
 And my answer would be: Yes!
 I honestly don't know what has gotten into me this holiday season.
 I have always loved making holiday treats, but never quite this much.
 The only thing I can think of is that it has been an exceptional year (as in: "deviating from the norm"; not as in: "better than average").
 In so many ways.
 So to carry on with this theme, why not make exceptions on my blog, too?
 Two months of crazy sugary delicious baking?
 Yes, please.

 I love this sugar cookie recipe.
 It is a holiday favorite of mine, and that was proven by the number of them that I ate over Christmas weekend.
 It is OBSCENE how many sugar cookies I am able to consume.
 Irresistibly and deliciously obscene.